dfki-ric/better_launch/docs/about/features.md

 # :puzzle_piece: Okay, what can I do with it?
 Everything! *better_launch*  can do everything ROS2 launch can and some more.
-It's also faster, more reliabel, and comes with complete [documentation](../reference/better_launch/index.md) and many [examples](../examples.md).
+It's also faster, more reliabel, and comes with complete [API documentation](../reference/better_launch/index.md) and many [examples](https://github.com/dfki-ric/better_launch/tree/main/examples).

 - create *nodes*, *composers*, *components*, *namespaces*, etc.
 - create *subscribers*, *publishers*, *services*, etc. on the fly